 The Universal Declaration of Human Rights covers a broad range of areas, making sure the essential things that make us human are covered.
 Some of the focuses include:

 - The right to life.
 This means that nobody, including the government, can try and end your life.
 In fact, governments must safeguard life by creating laws protecting it.
-Of course, a person’s right to life might be forfeit if they are carrying out unlawful violence or attempting to end the life of another.
+However, a person’s right to life might be forfeit if they are carrying out unlawful violence or attempting to end the life of another.

 - The right to privacy.
 This right applies to your private life.
 It means you’re entitled to respect and privacy in regards to your family, your home, and your communication (such as emails, letters, phone calls etc.) It also includes aspects such as your right to form friendships and relationships, take part in leisure activities, and keep your body private.

-If you’re interested in what you can do to actively protect and make sure human rights are enforced, organisations such as Amnesty International in the UK and US have more information.
+If you’re interested in what you can do to actively protect and make sure human rights are enforced, here are some of the ways you can do just that.